VladutPasare/Dog-Shelter/README.md

 - Statistics option having a pie chart and a bar chart for displaying the distribution of dog breeds in the shelter
 - Externally view of the adoption list as HTML or CSV table

-## User Concepts and Several Aplication Features
+## Used Concepts and Several Aplication Features
 - Layered Architecture: ```presentation layer``` (application UI), ```business layer``` (aplication service), ```persistance layer``` (aplication repositories)
 - Usage of important Object Oriented Programming concepts, such as: ```abstraction```, ```encapsulation```, ```inheritance``` and ```polymorphism```.
 Example of ```inheritance``` usage: in the persistance layer, abstract templated class *Repository* is inherited by the derived classes *FileRepository*, *HTMLRepository* and *CSVRepository*.
 The aplication's service maintains a pointer to the user's repository which can have the type *HTMLRepository* or *CSVRepository* depending on the user's choice - ```polymorphism```.
 - Usage of Qt ```signals``` and ```slots```